Geutzzu/FurnitureStoresExtraction/README.md

 ### 4.2.2.
 Raw Data Extraction `2_data_for_training.jpynb`:
 This aims to get the raw data from all the links gathered in the previous step.

-This is also the right moment to explain the structure of the data that I will feed to the model and why it's designed like that.
+This is also the right moment to explain the structure of the data that was fed to the model and why it's designed like that.

 The main thing I noticed about most furniture store websites is that: